Businessman (film): Box office

 Businessman opened to 85% occupancy in both single screens and multiplexes at AP/Nizam box office on its first day.
 It grossed approximately ₹18.73 crore and collected a share of ₹13.78 crore at the global box office on its first day creating an all-time record in terms of opening day collections.
 The film collected a distributor share of ₹12 crore in AP/Nizam box office, ₹1 crore in Karnataka, ₹75 lakh together in Tamil Nadu (for the Tamil version), Orissa and North India respectively and ₹3 crore together in the United States, United Kingdom, Australia and Japan on its first day.

 The film collected approximately ₹62.93 crore by the end of its first week at the global box office and was declared a blockbuster.
 The film completed a 50-day run in 350 centres on 3 March 2012, and a 100-day run in undisclosed number of centres on 21 April 2012.
-The film collected a distributor share of ₹39 crore and grossed over ₹70 crore in its lifetime at the global box office.
+The film grossed over ₹90 crore in its lifetime at the global box office.